Miami people: United States and Tribal Divide

 Those Miami who still resented the United States gathered around Ouiatenon and Prophetstown, where Shawnee Chief Tecumseh led a coalition of Native American nations.
-Territorial governor William Henry Harrison and his forces destroyed Prophetstown in 1811, and in the War of 1812 -- which included a tribal siege of Fort Wayne -- attacked Miami villages throughout the Indiana Territory.
+Territorial governor William Henry Harrison and his forces destroyed Prophetstown in 1811, and in the War of 1812 – which included a tribal siege of Fort Wayne – attacked Miami villages throughout the Indiana Territory.

-Although Wayne had promised in the Treaty of Greenville negotiations that the remaining unceded territory would remain tribal land -- the origin of the name "Indiana" -- forever, that is not what happened.
-White traders came to Fort Wayne, which the government used to hand out the annual treaty payments to the Miami and other tribes, to sell them alcohol and manufactured goods.
+Although Wayne had promised in the Treaty of Greenville negotiations that the remaining unceded territory would remain tribal land – the origin of the name "Indiana" – forever, that is not what happened.
+Wayne would die a year later.
+White traders who came to Fort Wayne were used by the government to deliver the annual treaty payments to the Miami and other tribes.
+The traders also sold them alcohol and manufactured goods.
 Between annuity days, the traders sold them such things on credit, and the tribes repeatedly ran up more debts than the existing payments could cover.
 Harrison and his successors pursued a policy of leveraging these debts to induce tribal leaders to sign new treaties ceding large swaths of collectively-held reservation land and then to agree to the tribe's removal.
-As incentives to induce tribal leaders to sign such treaties, the government gave them individual deeds and other personal perks, like building one chief a mansion.
+As incentives to induce tribal leaders to sign such treaties, the government gave them individual deeds and other personal perks, such as building one chief a mansion.
 In 1846, the government forced the tribe's rank-and-file to leave, but several major families who had acquired private property to live on through this practice were exempted and permitted to stay in Indiana, creating a bitter schism.

-Those who affiliated with the tribe were moved to first to Kansas, then to Oklahoma, where they were given individual allotments of land rather than a reservation as part of efforts to make them assimilate into American culture of private property and yeoman farming.
-The US government has recognized the what is now the Miami Tribe of Oklahoma as the official tribal government since 1846.
+Those who affiliated with the tribe were moved to first to Kansas, then to Oklahoma, where they were given individual allotments of land rather than a reservation as part of efforts to make them assimilate into the American culture of private property and yeoman farming.
+The U.S. government has recognized what is now the Miami Tribe of Oklahoma as the official tribal government since 1846.